 Figure 49 — Seam weld types and attributes

-Specific XML Realization
+Specific XML realization

 This part of the XML structure describes the data that is stored for each of the seam welds.
 This includes the necessary details to describe each connection in depth.

 Within the XML definition of a seam weld, each of the associated physical welds is stored in a separate weld position in the specific subtype definition.
 Figure 50 contains an example: